Bodo–Kachari people: Boro

 The Boro people, also called Bodo, are found concentrated in the duars regions, north of Goalpara and Kamrup.
 The origin of Kachari term was unknown to Boro themselves, but known to others.
 They call themselves as Boro, Bada, Bodo, Barafisa.
 Barafisa translated as Children of the Bara (the great one).

 Mech

 The Mech are found in both Assam and Bengal.
 Hodgson (1847) wrote as "Mech is name imposed by strangers.
 This people call themselves as Bodo.
 Thus, Bodo is their proper designation" They speak mainly the Boro language J.D Anderson wrote, "In Assam proper Hindus call them Kacharis, In Bengal they are known as Meches.
 Their own name for the race is Boro or Bodo."

+Rabha

+The Rabha inhabit Assam, West Bengal, and Meghalaya's Garo Hills, primarily in the plains of Lower Assam and the Dooars region.
+Endle (1884) described them as "a small tribe inhabiting the country between the Sankosh and Dhansiri rivers, on the north bank of the Brahmaputra, in Goalpara and Kamrup."
+They speak the Rabha language, with three main dialects: Maitori, Rongdani, and Kocha, and a nearly extinct dialect, Dahori.
+Grierson (1903) noted they call themselves Rábhá.

 Dimasa

 Dimasas have a ruling clan among themselves who are termed as Hasnusa.
 Some Dimasa scholars opined that they were also known as Hasnusa at some point of time in History.

 Chutia

 Among Chutias, Burok means noble/great men.
 The Chutias who were thought to be healthy and strong was termed as Burok and took up the administrative and military roles in the Chutia kingdom.
 Even the Matak king Sarbananda Singha belonged to the Burok Chutia clan.
 Surnames like Bora, Borha, Borua have their origins in the Chutia kingdom and are related to Bara/Bodo/Buruk.
 There is mention of Manik Chandra Barua, Dhela Bora, Borhuloi Barua as commanders of Chutia army.